MoArtis/ResidentEvilSeamlessHdProject/docs/_pages/re2.md

 But these issues can be very distracting at an high resolution and on a flatscreen.
 We touched up the worst offenders but thousands of man-hours is required to clean up everything.

 ![image-left](/img/perfect/vectorization_issue.jpg){: .align-left}
 The full process to create this pack is quite complex and involve multiple tools through multiple steps: Game data analysis, PC to GameCube texture matching, analysis of mask special cases, mask alpha layers vectorization, texture upscaling, texture recreation...
-Bugs are expected with such complicated process.
+Bugs to be expected with such process.
 So even if we carefully tested the pack during development, you will certainly encounter small unexpected issues.

 That being said, if you encounter such issues, have any problem with the pack or notice a big imperfection, don't hesitate to report it on [Github Issues <i class="fab fa-github"></i>](https://github.com/MoArtis/ResidentEvilSeamlessHdProject/issues).